 A 24” barrel will best help you take advantage of the 6.5 Creedmoor’s excellent velocity numbers, but a lighter, more maneuverable 22” barrel is close enough that it might be a better choice for anyone but benchrest shooters and true accuracy nuts.

 You’re only losing about 17fps of muzzle velocity, so even if you are chasing the best accuracy possible, you might still want the shorter barrel.

 Overall, you should think of the 6.5 Creedmoor as a smaller, lighter, version of the .300 Win Mag.
 Best of all, the recoil is much, much lighter, and is much more suited to the 6.5 Creedmoor’s place as the king of the long-range, AR-compatible, calibers.

 There are a huge number of .308 factory loads out there, but here’s some of the best, and a few of my personal favorites.

-For competition, I use handloads topped with Hornady’s 168gr ELD-M, but if I need a good off-the-shelf round, I default to either Hornady’s Match 168gr or Black Hills 180gr.
+For competition, I use handloads topped with Hornady’s 168gr ELD-M. If I need a good off-the-shelf round, I default to either Hornady’s Match 168gr or Black Hills 180gr.
 Both have won me matches, and both have done well in national match competitions.

-For general use, such as longer-range plinking, or just having a fun time at the range, you have a ton of cheap options.
-Wolf, Black Bear, and other lower-end manufactures that focus on military-grade (not a synonym for quality).
+For general use, such as longer-range plinking, you have a ton of cheap options.
+Wolf, Black Bear, and other lower-end manufacturers that focus on military-grade (not a synonym for quality).